openwns/documentation/usersGuide/modules/dll/wimemac/experiment1.rst

 Wrowser
 -------

-The Wrowser ("Wireless network simulator Result brOWSER") is a program to plot the simulation results in a clear and convenient way.
+The Wrowser (``Wireless network simulator Result browser'') is a program to plot the simulation results in a clear and convenient way.
 For the following part of this tutorial, it is necessary that the Wrowser is installed.
 Start the Wrowser.

 To display our simulation results, select ``File-> Open Campaign Database``.
 Under the appropriate user name (e.g. your user name), the campaign name and its description is displayed.
 Select your campaign.